vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 ### SQL statement

-In our example we will access a demo table that contains some stock information.
-To rebuild the table we can use [this SQL statement](/assets/2025-05-04/warehousetable.txt).
-So the corresponding SQL statement is "select * from stock_information" to retrieve the data.
+For our example, we will access a demo table that contains some stock information.
+If you are following along and want to reproduce the demo table, you can use these [SQL statements](/assets/2025-05-04/warehousetable.txt).

+To get the data from the table, we use this SQL statement:
+{% highlight sql %}
+`SELECT * FROM stock_information`
+{% endhighlight %}

 ![image](/assets/2025-05-04/030.png)